Updated on January 12, 2022

-- Offices of the Government of India, its Autonomous/ Subordinate Offices and Public Corporations shall remain closed.
+- Offices of the Government of India, its Autonomous/ Subordinate Offices and Public Corporations remained closed.

-- Offices of the States Union Terrltory Governments, their Autonomous Bodies, Corporations, etc shall remain closed.
+- Offices of the States Union Terrltory Governments, their Autonomous Bodies, Corporations, etc remained closed.

-- Commercial and private establishments shall be closed down.
+- Commercial and private establishments were closed down.

-- All other establishments may work from home only.
+- All other establishments could work from home only.

-- All transport services air, rail, roadways will remain suspended
+- All transport services air, rail, roadways remained suspended

-- All educational, training, research, coaching institutions etc. shall remain closed.
+- All educational, training, research, coaching institutions etc. remained closed.

-- All places of worship shall be closed for public.
-No religious congregations will be permitted, without any exception.
+- All places of worship were closed for public.
+No religious congregations was permitted, without any exception.

-- All social/political/sports, entertainment, academic, cultural, religious functions/ gatherings shall be barred.
+- All social/political/sports, entertainment, academic, cultural, religious functions/ gatherings were barred.

-- In case of funerals, congregation of not more than twenty persons will be permitted
+- In case of funerals, congregation of not more than twenty persons was permitted

-What happens in case you break the rules in the lockdown?
+What happened in case you broke the rules in the lockdown?

 Anyone breaking the rules, could be taken into custody and can be punished with simple imprisonment for a term that may extend up to one month or with a fine which may extend to Rs 200, or with both.

-Unless you are the one associated to the essential/emergency services, you cannot go to work.
+Unless you were the one associated to the essential/emergency services, you could not go to work.
 Most major cities in the country have ordered private companies to let employees work from home.
-All offices will remain shut till the end of the lockdown period.
+All offices remain shut till the end of the lockdown period.
 The central and several state governments have announced relief packages for daily-wage earners and other temporary workers.

 Lockdown to Help Checking the Spread of Corona Virus